 Harrisonburg Mennonite Church (1552 S High St)

 On-site parking is available ONLY for handicapped or HOV4 (high occupancy vehicles with 4 or more riders).
-All other attendees must use our free shuttle bus service.
+All other attendees may use our free shuttle bus service.
 Bikers and walkers may also access the Park from the dead-end of South Avenue via an off-road trail (see information link below).
 Golf cart shuttles (marked with handicap stickers) will be available for those needing rides on the grounds.
 They will run between the main entrance and shelter 12 throughout the day.

 Bike Trail access to the Festival:

 We are excited about the access to the Park via bike trails and invite you to make use of them as a way to ease parking concerns and to keep our community green.
 You may find a great printable map here of the Rocktown Bike Trail into Hillandale Park.

 We are committed to fostering a relaxed atmosphere, but there are certain guidelines that must be followed to ensure a safe and fun festival for everyone.
 Every attendee must abide by the following:

 Enjoy the relaxed festival atmosphere, but be proactive about the security of your belongings.
 Leave your campground overtly empty.
 Don’t bring what you cannot afford to lose and be sure to look after one another.
 Our community is not possible without your participation!